jsef77/FRMResultsTweet/README.md

 # BEFORE USE!
 IMPORTANT!:

-make sure that the image you want tweeted is saved in /img/, formatted as: dd.mm.yy
+make sure that the image you want tweeted is saved in a folder named /img/, formatted as: dd.mm.yy
 !CURRENTLY REQUIRES A .PNG FILE